SwedbankPay/developer.swedbankpay.com/_includes/prices.md

 ### Prices Object Types

 Each payment instrument have one or more prices object types.
-This is most relevant when using card based payments as each type correspond to a card brand or bank respectively.
+Usually there is only one, whichs corresponds with the name of the payment instrument, like `Vipps`, `Swish` or `Mobilepay`.

+The most common occurence of several object types is for card payments.
+While it is possible to group them all as `Creditcard`, you can also differentiate on card types as shown in the example above.
+This is useful if certain card brands have additional fees, others have discounts or something similar.
+If you do differentiate, you need to add all accepted card brand as a separate object types.

 {% case api_resource %}